decentralized-identity/presentation-exchange/spec/spec.md

   `purpose` property.
 If present, its value ****MUST**** be a string that describes the purpose for which the [[ref:Presentation Definition]]'s inputs are being used for.
-  Including purpose information should not be confused with consent to process personal data NOR as a substitute for an, e.g., GDPR-conformant expression of "purpose"; instead, it should be thought of as purely informative to the user.
-  Implementers are encouraged to do a proper review of applicable regulatory requirements around consent and purpose disclosures.
-  The DIF Claims & Credentials WG Data Agreement work item is developing a supplemental specification for privacy regulator compliance (GDPR, CCPA, other), and a method for creating immutable records of consent records (data agreements) for using personal data.
 - The [[ref:Presentation Definition]] ****MAY**** include a `format` property.
   Some envelope transport protocols may include the value of this property in other locations and use different property names (See the [Format Embed Locations](#)